mageprakash/ConfigurableProductsPreSelected/README.md

 # Magento2 Configurable Products PreSelected

-Select an associated item of configurable product, which you would like to show by default.
+Select an associated product of configurable product, which you would like to show by default.
 Attract customers and simplify their shopping by showing appropriate combinations on their cart.

 Features
 <ul>